No-confidence motion: Modi's 'prediction' from 2019 goes viral | Politics

 Responding to an opposition member, Modi said it was the consequence of arrogance that the Congress' tally fell from over 400 at one time to nearly 40 in the 2014 Lok Sabha polls.

-It is due to the spirit of service that the BJP rose from two seats to winning power on its own, he had said.
+It was due to the spirit of service that the BJP rose from two seats to winning power on its own, he had said.

+The last time the Modi government faced a no-confidence motion was during its first term in 2018.
+The motion was defeated comprehensively as the BJP-led NDA enjoyed a strong majority in Lok Sabha.
+Even now, the NDA is placed comfortably in the Lower House.

+Speaker Om Birla on Wednesday admitted a no-confidence motion moved by Congress MP Gaurav Gogoi against the Narendra Modi government, setting the stage for a showdown between the opposition and treasury benches over Manipur and other burning issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)